kanatohodets/p6-json-jansson/README.md

 ### TODO

-0. don't leak memory (decref JSON pieces that are DESTROYed) -- made trickier by jansson using macros to define the decref functions, which NativeCall can't see.
+0. don't leak memory (decref JSON pieces that are DESTROYed)
-1. tests
+1. more tests

 ### LICENSE